 Bernard And Mr. Bianco

 You’d be hard-pressed to find a list of the best pizza joints in America that doesn’t reserve a top-ten slot for Pizzeria Bianco.
-What began as the back corner of a neighborhood grocery store in 1988 is now a Phoenix institution, and one that earned chef-owner Chris Bianco a James Beard Award for Best Chef Southwest in 2003.
-So arrive early, be prepared to wait, and share light, crispy pizzas in what might be the best setting in Phoenix (623 East Adams Street).
+What began as the back corner of a neighborhood grocery store in 1988 is now a Phoenix institution, and one that earned chef-owner Chris Bianco a James Beard Award in 2003.
+So arrive early, be prepared to wait, and share light, crispy pizzas in what might be the best outdoor setting in Phoenix (623 East Adams Street).

 I’ll Follow The Sun